-In addition to the form (nomination form for 14th annual contest available in spring 2018) and #1 above (“Justification for Nomination”), please include two letters of recommendation from people familiar with the nominee’s contributions to language teaching:
+In addition to the nomination form (click here) and #1 above (“Justification for Nomination”), please include two letters of recommendation from people familiar with the nominee’s contributions to language teaching:

 a) one from a colleague or supervisor (please refer to “Judging Criteria” below).

 b) one from a former student or parent (please refer to “Judging Criteria” below).